julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 <br>
 <img src="recordedDaysPerWeek.png" width="900" height="500" alt="Bar chart showing number of recorded days per day of the week.
 Tuesday and Wednesday have the most recorded days, while Monday has the fewest." />
 <br>
 This bar graph of Average Daily Steps per user by Day of Week shows that Saturday has the highest amount of steps at almost 10,000 steps per day.
-This indicates that users are more likely to have more steps when they have the most free time.
+This indicates that users are more likely to have more steps when they have the most free time. <br>
 <br>
 <img src="dailyStepsDaysPerWeek.png" width="900" height="500" alt="Bar chart showing the average number of daily steps per day of the week." />
 <br>